Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 <!--- TEST -->

-With an explicit `openSubscription` we should [cancel][ReceiveChannel.cancel] the corresponding subscription to unsubscribe from the source, but there is no need to call `cancel` explicitly -- under the hood [consume] does that for us.
+With an explicit `openSubscription` we should [cancel][ReceiveChannel.cancel] the corresponding subscription to unsubscribe from the source, but there is no need to call `cancel` explicitly -- [consume] does that for us under the hood.
 The installed
 [doFinally](https://reactivex.io/RxJava/2.x/javadoc/io/reactivex/Flowable.html#doFinally(io.reactivex.functions.Action))
 listener prints "Finally" to confirm that the subscription is actually being closed.
 Note that "OnComplete"